fusion94/fusion94.org/src/content/blog/2025-07-21-when-cards-outpaced-stocks-comparing-market-bubbles-from-2016-2024.md

 heroImage: '/images/cards-market.png'
 ---

 Remember when your childhood baseball cards were worth more than your 401(k)?
-For a brief, shining moment between 2020 and 2022, that wasn't just nostalgia talking—it was market reality.
+For a brief, shining moment between 2020 and 2022, that wasn't just nostalgia talking.
+It was market reality.
 The parallel journeys of the stock market and sports card market from 2016 to 2024 tell a fascinating story about speculation, liquidity, and what happens when everyone becomes a day trader overnight.

 ## By the Numbers: A Tale of Two Markets

 Let's start with the raw data.
 Between January 2016 and December 2024, the S&P 500 delivered a total return of approximately 180%, turning a $10,000 investment into about $28,000.[^1] Impressive by traditional standards.
 But certain sports cards?
-They turned that same $10,000 into $150,000 at their peak—before crashing back to earth.[^2]
+They turned that same $10,000 into $150,000 at their peak, before crashing back to earth.[^2]

 <div class="chart-container">
   <canvas id="market-comparison"></canvas>